Licensed Clinical Social Worker

 Where do you work?

 I work a few blocks south of Penn Station in Manhattan, close to the 1, 2, 3, A, C, and E subway trains, as well as the Long Island Rail Road and NJ Transit hubs in Penn Station.
+I also provide tele-therapy (online video sessions) on HIPPA compliant software, and am licensed to do this for patients in New York and New Jersey.

 How can I contact you?